 Pathway students are eligible for a tuition waiver for all NUR courses which will discount the Granite State College tuition rate to the CCSNH tuition rate.
 The waiver amount will be updated each term to reflect any changes in the CCSNH rate.
 If you have any questions on how the charges will be reflected on your bill, please contact our Student Accounts Office.

 Registered Nursing is the top occupation in terms of career growth.
-More than 45.1% of employers require new hires to have a minimum of a bachelor’s degree, while 79.6% express a strong preference for B.S.N. graduates, according to the American Association of Colleges of Nursing.
+More than 45.1% of employers require new hires to have a minimum of a bachelor’s degree, while 79.6% express a strong preference for BSN graduates, according to the American Association of Colleges of Nursing.
 Further career advancement into leadership positions can be achieved by pursuing a master’s in nursing.